 or

 This project is also available as a complete DIY kit, or just the PCB (not including through-hole components).
 The circuit board comes pre-loaded with ICs, SMD resistors, power filter capacitors (no need for any elecrolytics), and silicon diodes.
 The through-hole audio capacitors and germanium diodes must be soldered by the builder.
-The kit version does not include the metal foot switch dress nut shown in the photo.
+The full kit version does not include the metal foot switch dress nut shown in the photo.
 Don't feel intimidated by the surface mount components.
 Having this work pre-done drastically decreases the chances of human error, and makes this otherwise complex circuit have a very high chance of build success, particularly for beginners.
 The kit version does not include the metal foot switch dress nut shown in the photo.
 The enclosure supplied in the kit comes pre-drilled and printed with a smilar "DIY version" artwork.
 The print can be sanded off if you want to do your own painting or artwork.
-If you'd like to build this pedal even cheaper, consider buying the hardware and components delivered directly from Tayda Electronics, as they have fast and economical delivery of cheap parts.
+If you'd like to build this pedal even cheaper, consider buying the hardware and components delivered directly from Tayda Electronics, as they have fast and economical delivery of parts.

 brett kingman |